 Adobe Illustrator Cartoon Character Tutorial for Beginners

-In this easy to follow step by step tutorial we will be going through our anchor point guide to build our cartoon character while practice using the pen tool.
+In this easy to follow step by step tutorial, we will be going through our anchor point guide to build our cartoon character while practicing using the pen tool.

 Anchor Point Guides